-Drying Sunflowers One The Stem – Cut the Stem 6″ Long
+Drying Sunflowers On The Stem – Cut the Stem 6″ Long

 Using good cutting shears, cut the stem of the sunflowers 6″ long to dry.
 Bundle the sunflowers in threes and tie with jute.
 It’s particularly important to not let the heads touch.
 Next, hang the sunflowers upside down in a dark dry space.
 I have done this in coat closets but for the most part, I dried flowers in our basement.
-Our basement is dark and dry so it works well.
-There is no moisture in our basement so it works well for drying flowers.
-To dry flowers you can use an attic however, since attics tend to be hot check on them a bit sooner.
+Our basement is dark and dry, so it works well.
+To dry flowers, you can use an attic however, since attics tend to be hot check on them a bit sooner.

 Drying sunflowers on the stem can take up to two weeks sometimes three.

 Now, dried sunflowers petals can curl.
 I know because I used to dry whole sunflowers years ago.

 However, I did learn a trick, once the flower heads are dried, spray them with hairspray.
 This keeps the petals nice and helps keep their color.

 After sunflowers begin to droop in a vase, I remove and cute the stem and leave 3″ remaining.
 Incidentally, how to dry sunflower heads, remove the petals from the head.
 For the most part, I do this because the dry flower heads have a sepia look.